 Quantitative Research: Data Collection and Analysis

 Research methods are divided into two different categories: quantitative research and qualitative research.
-Although both of these approaches are used for collecting and analyzing data, but the methods and knowledge obtained differs.
+Although both of these approaches are used for collecting and analyzing data, the methods and knowledge obtained differ.

 The type of research method you opt for depends on the research questions.
 In this particular article, we will discuss the quantitative research method.

-We are surrounded by numbers in our daily lives – all of our decisions are based on numbers and figures, be it in a personal or professional environment.
-Whether it's a couple deciding their wedding venue that best fits their budget or a company surviving due to the profits.
+We are surrounded by numbers in our daily lives.
+Our decisions are based on numbers and figures, be it in a personal or professional environment.
+Whether a couple is deciding their wedding venue that best fits their budget or a company survives due to the profits.

 Numbers are integral in almost every walk of life, especially in the practical environment.
 It helps different organizations and people decide where to invest, which projects are effective, etc. But what are the ways through which data is collected?